Financial Aid & Scholarship Office

 Students enrolled in a fully online, state support online degree completion program (see below) also pay standard tuition and registration fees.

-Students enrolled in self-support, special session degree programs, pay a per unit fee that varies per program (see below)
+Students enrolled in self-support, special session degree programs pay a per unit fee that varies per program.
+Special Session Degree Programs include:

 Verification Questions

 The Financial Aid Account allows you to quickly complete your tasks by allowing you and your parent(s) to e-sign forms and upload documents via your electronic device.
 You will be directed to create an account if additional information is needed from you - instructions will be provided to you on your To Do List via your Student Center.
 Aid will not be disbursed until all your To Dos are completed and your file has been verified.
-If you or your parent experience issues e-signing a form, please contact our office at 530-898-6451 for assistance.
+You will also need to create an account if you are submitting an appeal.

-We are required to verify certain information.
-Verification is like an audit, and information reported on the FAFSA or CADAA is compared with the student and/or parents’ tax information and other documents as needed.
+The Department of Education or California Student Aid Commission may select you for verification.
+If so, we are required to verify certain information.
+Verification is like an audit, and information reported on your FAFSA or CADAA is compared with the your and/or parents’ tax information and other documents as needed.
 Watch for emails and return all requested items quickly, as financial aid will not be disbursed until verification is complete.
 If your file is selected for verification, you must complete the assigned tasks on your Financial Aid Account and Student Center To Do List before we can disburse aid to you.
 For the upcoming school year, please complete all required tasks by the June 1 priority deadline or as soon as possible to avoid disbursement delays.

 Upload all requested items ASAP, as aid will be held until verification is complete.
 Please double check your documents for accuracy and completeness before you upload them.